-Education Specialist: Leadership and Organizational Development Degree Type
+Education Specialist: Leadership and Organizational Development

 30 minimum semester credits required.
 More credits may be required depending on the program director's evaluation of the student's previous master's degree.
+This program is designed to take 18 months to complete.
+Each transcript is evaluated for applicable transfer credits.